Jinx Probuilds explained

 Jinx is not banned and only the Jinx Probuilds are considered, the champion averages a KDA of

-Jinx is best suited as an answer to , Aphelios
+Jinx is best suited as an answer to , Zeri

 This page shows you all the Jinx Probuilds in detail.
 Solo Queue and tournament matches played by the best

 Jinx players are listed.
-If you are interested in aggregated information of these matches then you should visit Jinx Build or Jinx Runes.
+If you are interested in aggregated information of these matches then you should visit Jinx Build (where you can find aggregated Jinx pro builds) or Jinx Runes.

 FAQ for Jinx Probuilds